paritytech/polkadot/roadmap/implementers-guide/src/node/availability/availability-distribution.md

 ### Serving

-On the other side the subsystem will listen for incoming `AvailabilityFetchingRequest`s from the network bridge and will respond to queries, by looking the requested chunk up in the availability store.
+On the other side the subsystem will listen for incoming `ChunkFetchingRequest`s from the network bridge and will respond to queries, by looking the requested chunk up in the availability store.